 Be Close To Your French Bulldog

 Sit near your French Bulldog, but be mindful about petting them.
 Sometimes, very carefully, you may be able to pet their back or other parts of their body that they cannot reach with their mouth.
-However, keep in mind that during seizures, your French Bulldog may uncontrollably bite.
+However, remember that your French Bulldog may uncontrollably bite during seizures.
 When you approach your Frenchie, they may be confused and bite you due to fear, pain, or confusion.

 You might want to avoid petting your French Bulldog if he has a seizure for the first time, even if you find it emotionally draining.